mono/website/docs/advanced/sandbox.md

 Starting with Mono 2.6, we have a security sandbox that allows executing untrusted code side-by-side with trusted code.

-This work was part of the [Moonlight project](/index.php?title=Moonlight_project&action=edit&redlink=1 "Moonlight project (page does not exist)") to create an open source and cross platform Silverlight implementation and to help projects like Second Life.
+This work was part of the [Moonlight project]({{ site.github.url }}/docs/web/moonlight/) to create an open source and cross platform Silverlight implementation and to help projects like Second Life.

 Originally Mono did not have a sandbox, but Moonlight required us to create a sandbox that would allow us to run untrusted code, potentially malicious code inside the Mono runtime.

 For more information on the Mono sandbox, see:

--   [Moonlight2CoreCLR]({{ site.github.url }}/old_site/Moonlight2CoreCLR "Moonlight2CoreCLR"): The CoreCLR security system, as used in Silverlight.
+-   [CoreCLR]({{ site.github.url }}/docs/advanced/coreclr/): The CoreCLR security system, as used in Silverlight.
 -   [SecurityValidation]({{ site.github.url }}/old_site/SecurityValidation "SecurityValidation"): The process we used to secure the sandbox.

 Security Issues